ZIP

 Business Merchant Adoption + Onboarding

-Overhaul of application flow and onboarding experience for business owners applying for Buy Now Pay Later, digital wallet payment method.
+A complete overhaul of the application and onboarding experience for business owners adopting Buy Now Pay Later payment solutions.

 OBJECTIVE